Taiwan says it has not been informed of 'Chip 4' meeting | Technology

 - Taiwan

-Taiwan has not been told about a meeting for a new U.S.-led group of major microchip manufacturers, the economy ministry said, adding that the island has always cooperated closely with the United States on supply chains.
-South Korea's foreign minister said on Thursday that Seoul is expected to attend a preliminary meeting for the so-called "Chip 4" group.
+Taiwan said on Friday it has not been informed about a so-called 'Chip 4' meeting that would include it, the United States, South Korea, and Japan but added the island has always cooperated closely with the United States on supply chains.

-In a statement to Reuters late on Thursday, Taiwan's economy ministry said "our side does not yet have any relevant information on a notice about the meeting".
-"In past exchanges and dialogue between Taiwan and the United States, the United States did propose similar ideas, but there was no specific content at the time," it added.
+South Korean foreign minister Park Jin has said Seoul is expected to attend a preliminary meeting of the four which have major chip manufacturers, describing the gathering as U.S.-led.
+He did not elaborate on what would be discussed.

-Taiwan and the United States have always cooperated on supply chain resilience and industrial cooperation, and are important partners, the ministry said.
-"If there are follow-up developments in the meetings reported by the media, the government will pay close attention."
+The timing, location, and other details of the meeting have yet to be decided, said a South Korean official who was not authorized to speak to the media and declined to be identified.
+Taiwan's economy ministry said in a statement to Reuters late on Thursday it did not yet have any relevant information about the meeting.

-Taiwan has been keen to show the United States, its most important international backer at a time of rising military tensions between Taipei and Beijing, that it is a reliable friend and supplier as a global chip crunch affects auto production and consumer electronics.
+It has been keen to show the United States, its most important international backer at a time of rising military tensions between Taipei and Beijing, that it is a reliable friend and supplier as a global chip crunch affects auto production and consumer electronics.
+Asked about the meeting, Japan's Cabinet Secretary for Public Affairs Noriyuki Shikata said semiconductors are a "very strategically important industry" for Japan and that "in due course, there may be better cooperation among the countries."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)